Multiple Subject Teaching Credential Program

 Semester 3 (12 units): Student Teaching Semester

 Student teaching is full-time teaching for a semester under the supervision of a cooperating teacher and university supervisor.
 Multiple subject student teachers have two eight-week placements at two different grade levels.
+(Prerequisite: Subject Matter Passage and completion of all coursework)

 Apply now, read about Test Requirements, or attend the next Info Night.